Constrained least squares simplicial-simplicial regression: Appendix

 \subsection{A computationally efficient implementation of the linear test of independence}

-Instead of calling the function \textit{ols.compcomp()} from the \textit{R} package \textit{Compositional} multiple times, a function was created minimizing the necessary to perform computations.
+Instead of calling the function \textit{scls()} from the \textit{R} package \textit{Compositional} multiple times, a function was created minimizing the necessity to perform computations.
 The vector ${\bf b}_0$ is always the same, and so is the matrix $\bf D$ since even by permuting the rows of the simplicial predictor $\bf X$ the cross-product ${\bf X}^\top{\bf X}$ remains the same.
 The only thing that changes is the $\bf d$ vector.
 Secondly, Eq. (\ref{cls}) was computed excluding the trace of the matrix ${\bf Y}{\bf Y}^\top$ as this is constant.